 Xx Dee

 Update: I've been thrifting and selling things online as I go.
-This is definitely an ongoing process.
+This is definitely an ongoing process with no immediate finish line.

 Comments